Delaware Wetlands logo

 A Homerun for Living Shorelines

-Written on: September 8th, 2021 in Living ShorelinesWetland Restorations
+Written on: September 8th, 2021 in Living ShorelinesWetland Restoration

-By Joshua Moody, Restoration Programs Manager, Partnership for the Delaware Estuary Since 2014, the City of Lewes, Delaware has been actively renovating the downtown waterfront park and shoreline along the Lewes-Rehoboth Canal, including native plant landscaping, playground features, walking paths, and educational signage.
-This work has been a part of a larger plan by the […]
+By Joshua Moody, Partnership for the Delaware Estuary Since 2014, the City of Lewes, Delaware has been actively renovating the downtown waterfront park and shoreline along the Lewes-Rehoboth Canal, including native plant landscaping, playground features, walking paths, and educational signage.
+This work has been a part of a larger plan by the city to provide […]

 Read More

-Written on: May 17th, 2021 in Wetland Restorations
+Written on: May 17th, 2021 in Wetland Restoration

-By Maggie Pletta, DNREC Coastal, Climate and Energy Delaware is known for many things… like being first, Joe Biden, and horseshoe crabs.
+By Maggie Pletta, DNREC’s Coastal, Climate and Energy Delaware is known for many things… like being first, Joe Biden, and horseshoe crabs.
 However, there are a few less flattering things that Delaware is known for, and one is a history of polluted waterways.
 A large number of Delaware’s waterbodies have a fish consumption advisory, with […]

 Read More